Cash-On-Cash Return: What Is It And How Is It Used?

 What’s A Good Cash-On-Cash Return?

-It’s also about the state of the economy and real estate industry at the time, the types of properties you’re buying and how much effort you need to put into maintenance and renovations to gain that potential return.
+A good cash-on-cash return can also be determined by the state of the economy and the real estate industry at the time.
+The types of properties you’re buying and how much effort (and funds) you need to put into maintenance and renovations can also affect your cash-on-cash return.

 Cash-On-Cash Returns In Real Estate

 When the real estate industry is in a hot seller’s market, it means there are more home buyers than properties for sale (in other words, property inventory is limited).
 In this kind of market, overpaying on a house – whether it’s because of a bidding war or from a moment of excitement – could mean the difference between making money in real estate and a lost investment.